Munich, Germany's design capital, ranks alongside international centres such as Barcelona, Milan, Paris, New York, Tokyo and Shanghai. An overview.

 The Neue Sammlung has been housed inside the Pinakothek der Moderne museum since 2002 and has over 100,000 pieces in its collection.
 It is one of the most popular attractions on Munich’s museum scene.
 With its acquisition of the Höhne Collection in 2013, the museum is now also the owner of the largest and most important private collections of GDR design.

-Along the River Isar, the offices of Maurer, whose work includes creating the light design for the Münchner Freiheit U-Bahn station, stand alongside those of renowned designers such as Peter Neumann, Thorsten Franck, Clemens Weisshaar and Stefan Diez, and companies such as factor product münchen and communications designer Mirko Borsche and his team.
+Other renowned designers such as Peter Neumann, Thorsten Franck, Clemens Weisshaar and Stefan Diez, and companies such as factor product münchen and communications designer Mirko Borsche and his team have their offices in Munich.

 They design furniture, develop concepts for industry and media, and create both everyday objects and interiors for hotels and the restaurant trade.
 These artists are leaders in their sector and their ideas and concepts inspire people across the globe – even if they don't seek out the large-scale media stage, choosing instead the art of understatement with regard to public appearances.